kai-niu/dimstore/README.md

 <img src="docs/diagrams/fig_5.png" width="650" />

 #### 4. Create Features
-The feature creation process require minimal efforts on top of the normal feature extraction process.
-The easy way is to think of feature as a simple function that implement a certain contract:
+The feature creation process requires minimal efforts on top of the normal feature extraction process.
+The easy way is to think of feature as a simple function that implements a certain contract (conventions):

-1. return a dataframe contain 'index' column and one or more feature(s) column(s).
+1. return a data frame contain 'index' column and one or more feature(s) column(s).
 2. function contains all logics required to produce the feature.

-The following example defined a simple feature by scaling the input data.
-It contains an independent pipeline from connection to datasource, applying logics and returning a feature dataframe.
-The feature extraction pipeline can follow any arbitrary list of operations as long as the computation enviroment supports.
+The following example defined a simple feature by scaling the source data.
+It contains an independent pipeline from connection to the data source, applying the logics, and returning a feature data frame.
+The feature extraction pipeline can follow any arbitrary list of operations as long as the computation environment supports.

 ```python
 def foo_feature(col='X1', alpha=1.0):